Course Number and Title:

 - Calculate the radius of gyration of an irregular area.

-- Explain the relationship between angle of repose and the coefficient of static friction.
+- Determine if an object self-locking using the friction angle and the coefficient of static friction.

 - Solve problems of static equilibrium for which frictional effects must be considered.